Have a laptop with 8GB of RAM and want to run AI locally?

 but it's a limit that requires conscious decisions.
 Here's the main takeaway:

-- ✔️ 3B models — comfort zone: Phi-3 Mini, Llama 3.2 3B, Gemma 2B work fast and stably, leaving room for IDE and browser
+- ✔️ 3–4B models — the comfort zone: Phi-3 Mini, Llama 3.2 3B, Gemma 4 E4B work quickly and stably, leaving room for your IDE and browser

-- ✔️ 7–8B models — work zone: DeepSeek R1 8B, Qwen 3 8B work at the limit, but provide significantly better quality for specific tasks
+- ✔️ 7–8B models — the working zone: DeepSeek R1 8B, Qwen 3 8B work at the limit but provide noticeably better quality for specific tasks

 - ✔️ 13B+ models, Q8, two models simultaneously — not worth it: tested, doesn't work

-I myself use exactly this approach: I keep several models
+I personally use this exact approach: I keep several models

 for different tasks — one for code, another for text, a separate one for debugging.

-Each model has its strong side, and instead of one large one
+Each model has its strength, and instead of one large model

-that might not fit in memory, it's better to have 2–3 specialized light ones.
+that might not fit in memory, it's better to have 2–3 specialized lightweight ones.

 If you're just starting —